Janglee123/eplee/README.md

 - **Project is in early stage of development**.
-However you can use it. ff you want to be a part of the project, feel free to ask me, I am happy to answer. if there is any feature you missing in eplee suggest it in issue.
+However you can use it. ff you want to be a part of the project, feel free to ask me, I am happy to answer. if there is any feature you think is missing in eplee suggest it in issue.

 ![](https://raw.githubusercontent.com/Janglee123/eplee/master/Screenshoots/Screenshot%20from%202018-12-19%2022-33-06.png)